deniskrumko/mold/README.md

 </body>
 </html>
 ```

-An instance can be created with config specifying the path to the layout file.
+The default [default](https://github.com/abiosoft/mold/blob/main/layout.html) layout can be overriden
+by creating a custom layout file and specifying it in the config for a new instance.

 ```go
 config := mold.Config{